GengGode/cvat/README.md

 ### Test Workflow

-The `test.yml` workflow is triggered on pushes and pull requests to the `main` branch.
+The `test.yml` workflow is triggered on pushes and pull requests to the `master` branch.
 It performs the following steps:

 1. Checks out the code.
 2. Sets up the vcpkg environment.